Whistle Lake

 Whistle Lake is a small lake located within city limits in Anacortes Community Forest Lands southeast of central Anacortes, Washington.
 Though not directly accessible by vehicle, Whistle Lake attracts thousands of visitors each year.
-The lake may be reached by driving to the trailhead off Whistle Lake Road and hiking 1.3 miles.
+The lake may be reached by driving to the trailhead off Whistle Lake Road and hiking or bicycling 1.3 miles along a dirt track.

 The scenery surrounding the lake is pleasant and a variety of trails provide opportunities for hikers.
 The lake itself is used for swimming and fishing; only inflatable rafts and non-motorized boats can be used.
 Cliffs varying in height from 10 feet to nearly 70 feet attract cliff divers.